-Project Modern Geometric Serger Quilt
+Modern Geometric Serger Quilt

 A Baby Lock serger can do so much more than just roll edges and serge seams on garments and home decor.
-If you are a quilter, this modern quilting project is for you!
-Did you know that your 8-thread serger can piece, quilt and bind your quilting projects faster than your sewing machine?
+If you are a quilter this modern quilting project is for you!
+Did you know that your 8-thread serger can piece quilt and bind your quilting projects faster than your sewing machine?
 This simple yet impactful pattern will brighten your home and the colors can be adjusted to match your decor.

 This project is made using Maypole Quilt Pattern designed by Suzy Williams and available from Suzy’s Quilts